ProCode47/ProCode47/README.md

 ## Hi there 👋 ...
-# Amma Web Developer ✔
+# I'm Victor and am a Web Developer ✔ ...
+Nice to meet you 😊
 ## Currently on the MERN Stack ✌❤

 - 🔭 I’m currently working on: React and Vue Projects